cyrilletuzi/vscode-angular-schematics/README.md

 choose an "Angular: Generate..." command and just fill the requested options.

-If you're launching the command from the files Explorer context menu, the destination path will be automatically configured to the directory you just right-cliked.
+If you're launching the command from the files Explorer context menu, the destination path will be automatically configured to the directory you just right-clicked.

 ## Requirements